 What to Serve with Cheesy Green Bean Casserole

-- Ham: Classic Baked Ham with Orange Ham Glaze is a showstopping main dish that’s surprisingly easy to make.
-You’ll love it!
+- Ham: Classic baked ham with orange glaze is a stunning main dish that’s surprisingly easy to make.

-- More Sides: If you’re looking for a few more good holiday sides to round out your meal, try my favorite Sweet Potato Casserole, Garlic Mashed Potatoes, and Best Homemade Stuffing!
+- More Sides: If you’re looking for a few more good holiday side dish recipes to round out your meal, try my favorite sweet potato casserole, garlic mashed potatoes, and best homemade stuffing!

-To reheat, I recommend baking the casserole again at 350°F until heated through.
-This will help crisp up the french fried onions.
-You could also use the microwave, which is easier but won’t get things crispy.
+- Reheat: Bake the casserole again at 350°F until heated through for about 20 minutes.
+This will help crisp up the French fried onions.
+You could also use the microwave individual portions, and sprinkle on extra fried onion topping for texture.

 Cheesy Green Bean Casserole